My wife made the call to her principal last week. “I’ve decided to take a few years off work.”

 My wife just finished up her last week of class.
-We’ll still be in mortgage pay down mode during the next two months.
-The goal is to have the mortgage completed paid off by the end of July.
-Without any debt our monthly expenses will be relatively minimal.
-We thought about pulling our 4 year old out of pre-school to further reduce expenses, but he has grown so much in the past year that we don’t want to lose any progress as he heads into kindergarten.
+We’ll still be in mortgage pay-down mode during the next two months.
+The goal is to have the mortgage completely paid off by the end of July.
+Without any debt, our monthly expenses will be relatively minimal.
+We thought about pulling our 4-year-old out of pre-school to reduce expenses further, but he has grown so much in the past year that we don’t want to lose any progress as he heads into kindergarten.

-After the summer we plan to take a short vacation to celebrate paying off our mortgage (using airline and hotel miles, of course).
-We’ll probably go down to Florida in September or October and enjoy some beach time, with maybe a day trip to Disney.
+After the summer, we plan to take a short vacation to celebrate paying off our mortgage (using airline and hotel miles, of course).
+Then, we’ll probably go down to Florida in September or October and enjoy some beach time, maybe a day trip to Disney.

-Finally. we are planning to complete a few long overdue projects on our personal residence.
-Our kitchen needs a serious overhaul and we have put it off for too long.
-We are still on track to meet our 2018 goals even with the recent decision to move to one income.
+Finally. we are planning to complete a few long-overdue projects on our personal residence.
+Our kitchen needs a serious overhaul, and we have put it off for too long.
+However, we are still on track to meet our 2018 goals even with the recent decision to move to one income.